Gallery Lighting for Art

 Gallery track lighting versus generic track lighting

 Generic track lighting is designed to serve many environments.
-Gallery track lighting is designed to serve art.
+Gallery track lighting is designed to deliver precision lighting for fine art displays.

 Gallery grade track lighting focuses on: